mever-team/FairBench/README.md

 yhat = classifier.predict(x)
 ```

+The fairness assessment framework can also be used with other
+machine learning setups: `tensorflow`, `pytorch`, `jax`

-Let us now declare some sensitive attribute.
+We now declare a binary sensitive attribute.
 We can either use
 a single `sensitive` array or consider multiple such attributes,
 which we se as a variable fork per: